This is my sobriety journey.

 “My last resort was to face my demons without relying on substances.
 It scared the fuck out of me.”

-I was more excited about documenting my journey the first 4 months, I announced it everywhere partly because it kept me accountable.
+I was more excited about documenting my journey for the first 4 months, I announced it everywhere partly because it kept me accountable.
 The more people that knew, the less likely I were to relapse.
-In the first 3 months I struggled with fatigue, my body was craving it’s alcoholic sugar fix and my system kept crashing so I often found myself falling asleep at 4pm.
+In the first 3 months I struggled with fatigue, my body was craving it’s alcoholic sugar fix and my system kept crashing so I often found myself falling asleep at 4 pm.

 There was one problem though, I couldn’t stop with the D… dating.
 Yeah and that other thing too.
 I found myself still attracting the same dicks I’d always attracted in my past.
 When you enter recovery it’s advised you don’t date anyone for at least 12 months, not until you begin to get comfortable in your new skin.
 I found myself trying to combat two addictions, alcohol and dickheads.
 Fortunately though, there are plenty of forums online where you can seek advice and I did that, anonymously of course.